nbrg-ppcu/prokbert/README.md

 ### Visualizing sequence representations (embeddings)
-An example for how to visualize the genomic features of ESKAPE pathogens.
-More description about the dataset is available on huggingface
+An example of how to visualize the genomic features of ESKAPE pathogens.
+More description about the dataset is available on Hugging Face
 Example:
  - ESKAPE pathogen genomic features: [colab link](https://colab.research.google.com/github/nbrg-ppcu/prokbert/blob/main/examples/Embedding_visualization.ipynb)

 ### Finetuning example for promoter sequences
-Here we provide an example for a practical transfer learning task.
-It is formulated as binary classification.
-We provide a notebook for presenting the basic concepts and a command line script as template.
+Here we provide an example of a practical transfer learning task.
+It is formulated as a binary classification.
+We provide a notebook for presenting the basic concepts and a command line script as a template.
 Examples:
 - Finetuning for promoter identification task: [colab link](https://colab.research.google.com/github/nbrg-ppcu/prokbert/blob/main/examples/Embedding_visualization.ipynb)
 - Python script for the finetuning: [link](https://github.com/nbrg-ppcu/prokbert/blob/main/examples/finetuning.py)